Abertillery Fire Brigade.

 On Tuesday 1st July 1890 a meeting of the Abertillery Chamber of Trade held at the National Schoolroom with the following members – Mr L. R. Rogers (Chairman); Mr D. Gulliford; Mr George Gregory; Mr J. Wright; Mr H. Cole; Mr Joseph Price; Mr J. Thomas; Mr D. Harris; Mr Jesse Carter; Mr J. E. Phillips; Mr A. H. Thomas; Mr W. B. Harrison; Mr W. T. Michael; Mr J. Thomas; Mr J. Wallace; Mr Thomas Robins; Mr Arthur Tilney; Mr J. W. Williams; Mr F. J. Lane; Mr Williams (Ironmonger); Mr J. Phillips; Mr C. Carpenter and Mr J. T. Baker (Secretary): Mr W. B. Harrison gave notice that at the next meeting he would call the attention of the Chamber to the advisability of forming a Volunteer Fire Brigade for the town and district.

-On Monday 9th February 1891 a meeting of the Abertillery Chamber of Trade held at the National Schoolroom confirmed the set-up of the Abertillery Volunteer Fire Brigade and to form a committee.
+On Monday 9th February 1891 a meeting of the Abertillery Chamber of Trade held at the National Schoolroom confirmed the set-up of the Abertillery Voluntary Fire Brigade and to form a committee.
+Tenders were put out for the services of twelve men to form the Brigade and that for the supply of uniforms.

 On Tuesday 17th March 1891 at a meeting of the Fire Brigade Committee held at the Abertillery National School, Mr L. R. Rogers (Chairman) Mr Edgar Webb (Solicitor) Aberbeeg, stated that Mr Webb had promised to give the movement his support.
 Mr Wallace stated that the Board had gave £25 towards equipment.
 Mr Wallace was elected Treasurer and Mr Webb was invited to take the Captaincy.